Aurorastation/Aurora.3/.github/guides/STYLE.md

 All variables, procs and classes that do not have a clear name / signature must be documented using DMDoc.

 ### How to document
-Single-line documentation is done with a `///` comment immediately above what it is documenting
+Single-line documentation is done with a `///` comment immediately above what it is documenting.

 Multi-line documentation is done with a `/**` comment immediately above what it is documenting, and a `*/` at the end of the comment, with an asterisk space-aligned, eg:
 ```